-Gazprom Neft’s largest overseas asset is NIS, which has a range of functions.
-Naftna Industrija Srbije (Petroleum Industry of Serbia) produces and explores for hydrocarbon deposits in Serbia, Angola, Bosnia and Herzegovina, Hungary and Romania.
+Gazprom Neft’s largest overseas asset is Naftna Industrija Srbije (NIS), a diversified (multifunctional) company.
+NIS is involved in the exploration and production of hydrocarbon deposits in Serbia, Angola, Bosnia and Herzegovina, Hungary and Romania.

-On 31 May 2014 Gazprom Neft started production at Badra in the Wasit province in eastern Iraq.
-The geological reserves at Badra are estimated at 3 billion barrels of oil.
+Production at Gazprom Neft’s Badra field, located in the Wasit province of eastern Iraq, began on 31 May 2014.
+Geological reserves at Badra are estimated at three billion barrels of oil.